 In terms of where to stay, Kos has two very different sides to it.
 Kardamena is the best place to head for nightlife – its streets are packed with karaoke bars, English pubs and strobe-lit clubs.
-The capital, Kos Town, is also really lively, but it’s much more sophisticated than its neighbour.
-Holidays here revolve around lantern-lit dinners by the harbourside, and cocktails in the chic bars of the backstreets.
+The cosmopolitan capital, Kos Town, is also lively, with holidays here revolving around lantern-lit dinners by the harbour-side, and cocktails and dancing in the bars of the backstreets.

-Kefalos, meanwhile, combines old and new.
-At first glance it’s thoroughly traditional, with its sugar cube houses, ancient ruins and timeworn windmills.
+Kefalos combines old and new.
+At first glance it’s thoroughly traditional, with its sugar-cube houses, ancient ruins and timeworn windmills.
 But it’s also home to the purpose-built resort of Kamari, which is bubbling with cafés, bars and restaurants.
-If you want to keep things low-key, Psaladi is a good option.
-There’s little more than a golden sandy beach and a sprinkle of tavernas and shops here, but the capital is just down the road, so getting out and about is easy.
+If you want to keep things low-key, Psalidi is another good option.
+There’s little more than a golden sandy beach and a sprinkle of tavernas and shops here.